 The Network regularly holds Community Conversations, such as our Community Hui (twice a year), with the outcomes guiding the Network‘s planning and future work.
-Our hui is an important way for anyone from the south Dunedin community to hear updates from key Council and other large projects of work in the area and to share ideas and opinions on what is important in our community.
+Our Hui are an important way for anyone from the South Dunedin community to hear updates about key Council and other large projects of work in the area, and to share ideas and opinions on what is important in our community.

 South Dunedin Street Festival

 The Dunedin Street Festival on King Edward Street has become a key part of the Dunedin events calendar.
 With a focus more on participating in fun and free activities rather than having a focus as a market day.
 The street festival provides a fun day for everyone in the family, that is accessible to everyone in our community.

 If you are interested in being part of the organising team for this event please get in touch with Robyn.